pysignet/pysignet/README.md

 - TODO: This needs to be renamed to LogicCompiler everywhere
 - TODO: Different relaxations require different post-processing.
-  - For ProductTNorm, the loss should be negative log satisfaction
+  - For R-Product/S-ProductTNorm, the loss should be negative log satisfaction
   - For Lukasiewicz, it should just be negative satisfaction
   - For all of them, the post-processing should be specifiable